Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the Consumer Price Index (CPI) for April 2026 increases by more than 0.5% (single-decimal), and to "No" if it increases by 0.5% or less, with the outcome verified by the Bureau of Labor Statistics.
-Trading for this market closes on May 12, 2026, at 8:25 AM ET, with projected payouts by 10:01 AM EDT.
-Special conditions include extending the expiration date during government shutdowns that delay data release, and prohibitions against trading for those with insider information or employed by source agencies.
+This market resolves to YES if the Consumer Price Index (CPI) for April 2026 increases by more than 0.5% (single-decimal), as verified by the Bureau of Labor Statistics; otherwise, it resolves to NO. Trading closes on May 12, 2026, at 8:25 AM EDT, with projected payouts occurring an hour and a half later.
+In the event of a data delay caused by a federal government shutdown, the market's expiration date will be extended.

 Available Contracts